paypi/paypi-go/README.md

 )
 ```

-or explicitly fetch with `go get`
+Or explicitly fetch with `go get`:

 ```go
 go get github.com/paypi/paypi-go
 ```

-## Documentation

-The Paypi library has two main methods, `Authenticate` and `MakeCharge`.

 ### Initialisation

-To setup the library just import it and set the API secret key for the API you are implementing.
+To setup the library import it and set the API key to the key given to you from the PayPI Dashboard.
-This needs to be done before you call any other methods.
-You can find this key on the Paypi website
-under the API you are implementing Paypi with.

 ```go
 import (